OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-140.md

 ## Psalm 140:5

-> The arrogant have laid a trap for me, and snares;
+> The proud have laid a trap for me, with snares;
 > They have spread a net beside the path;
 > They have set traps for me.